 - Ingressive Sound: Some Irish people may inhale or inject short breaths while saying "yes" during a conversation to show agreement.
 It sounds similar to a gasp accompanied with the word "yes."
 This linguistic mannerism may be unfamiliar to many Australians, so don't be alarmed if you hear your Irish counterpart make this noise (nor ask them if they have a problem with breathing).

-- Physical Contact: The Irish tend to have a warm and friendly disposition, but will restrain themselves from showing a great deal of physical affection in public.
-Men are usually less tactile than women, but a friendly slap on the back and other gestures are still common.
+- Physical Contact: The Irish tend to have a warm and friendly disposition, but generally restrain themselves from showing a great deal of physical affection in public.
+Men are usually less comfortable touching one another than women, but a friendly slap on the back and other gestures are still common.

 - Personal Space: Irish people tend to maintain an arm's length's distance between themselves and others when speaking.
 They also avoid pushing each other in public spaces such as queues or on public transport.